-In 1976 the dam was found to unsafe in the opinion of the State Division of Dams and P. G. & E. looked into enlarging it but because the dam sits on 30 feet of unstable glacial til (gravel left behind by melting glaciers) the company didn't see the fix as cost effective.
+In 1976 the dam was found to be unsafe in the opinion of the State Division of Dams and P. G. & E. looked into enlarging it but because the dam sat on 30 feet of unstable glacial til (gravel left behind by melting glaciers) the company didn't see the fix as cost effective.
 The dam was notched and each year filled only 150 acre feet.
 Although the lake was much smaller, it still provided recreation for people and a variety of habitats for some of Donner Summit's 500 plant, 115 butterfly, 100 bird and dozens of animal species.

 In 2012 the Truckee Donner Land Trust bought the valley from failed developers.
 They inherited a problem because the developers had been told by the State to drain the lake to below fifty acre feet.
 The Land Trust wanted to sell the valley to the Forest Service which would not take the valley with any lake.
-The Land Trust did not entertain any other solutions and so opened the drain and completely drained the lake in 2015.
-If the Forest Service consummates the purchase their plan is to restore the dry meadow to what it was before there was any dam and no summer river.
+For the rest of that story turn to the other side.